Balazs23/hello-birthday/docs/Development.md

 ## Devcontainer development

 All the configurations of the development environment is placed in `.devcontainer` folder.
 For local testing VSCode is using a [docker-compose](https://docs.docker.com/compose/) file to provide PSQL instance for the application.
-The `devcontainer.env` file sets all runtime environment variable during the development, `cloudrun.env` is usabe in case for reaching the production SQL instance.
+The `devcontainer.env` file sets all runtime environment variable during the development, `cloudrun.env` is usable in case for reaching the production SQL instance.

 ### Pre-requisites